header

 Why Do You Have a Fat Belly?

-Have you sprouted a fat belly, one that you never had before?
+Have you sprouted a fat belly in menopause, one that you never had before?
 It happens a lot to menopausal women.
 Even if you've always been a beanpole, you could find yourself noticing that you have more tummy fat once you hit the menopausal years.

-Stubborn belly fat is a pain, but before you work out how to tackle it, it's helpful to understand the reasons why your belly might be rounder and podgier that ever before.
+Putting on stubborn belly fat in menopause is a pain, but before you work out how to tackle it, it's helpful to understand the reasons why your belly might be rounder and podgier that ever before.

 Take a look through this list, and see which reasons apply to you - then take action.
-You can reduce a fat belly, it's just a question of knowing how.
+You can learn how to lose belly fat, it's just a question of knowing how.

 Poor diet